clarkipeng/EventDetectionPDF/README.md

 **Software Requirements:**

 If you are going to run these scripts yourself from scratch, we highly recommend doing so on a GPU.
-In order to run the scripts with a GPU, the `pytorch` (`v2.2.2`) library is required.
+In order to run the scripts with a GPU, the `pytorch` (`v2.2.2`) library is used.
 For this, the following additional software is required on your system:

 * [NVIDIA GPU drivers](https://www.nvidia.com/drivers)
 * [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive)